rivaldorodrigues/code-kata/NOTES.md

 - Testing if 2400 is a leap year should return true ✅
 - Refactor: Changing multiple `if` for mod of 400 ✅

+### 🍅 Pomodoro #2

+- Testing if 1820 is a leap year should return true

 ## Utility

 7